kslikith22/Skylabs/README.md

 # Skylabs
-Online appointment of doctors and booking medicines online
+Online appointment of doctors and booking medicines with doorstep delivery